 It took me sometime to read this book because I thought it would follow much of the thoughts I’ve seen in The Lean Startup (Eric Ries) and The Startup Owner’s Manual (Steve Blank).
 Indeed, once it is based on The Lean Startup methodology, Ash has naturally included its elements in Running Lean.

-In this book, you’ll learn about The Business Model Canvas (BMC)—which is a very objective framework that will help you on designing, analyzing and iterating your business model.
+In Business Model Generation, you’ll learn about the methodology called The Business Model Canvas (BMC)—a very objective framework that will help you on designing, analyzing and iterating your business model.